soppydart/Convex-Hull-Algorithms/README.md

 ## About the Project

-This Unity project aims to visually demonstrate the workings of two convex hull algorithms: Jarvis March and Kirkpatrick-Seidel, originally as a part of [Assignment-I](https://convex-hull-visualization.vercel.app/about) for CS F364: Design and Analysis of Algorithms.
+This project aims to visually demonstrate the workings of two convex hull algorithms: Jarvis March and Kirkpatrick-Seidel, originally as a part of [Assignment-I](https://convex-hull-visualization.vercel.app/about) for CS F364: Design and Analysis of Algorithms.

 [Convex hull algorithms](https://en.wikipedia.org/wiki/Convex_hull_algorithms) are used to find the [convex hull](https://en.wikipedia.org/wiki/Convex_hull) of a set of points, which is the smallest convex set that encloses all the points and forms a convex polygon.